 What is Ovarian Cancer?

 According to Cancer Research UK, ovarian cancer is when abnormal cells in the ovary begin to grow and divide in an uncontrolled way, eventually forming a growth.
-Ovarian cancer can often go undetected until is has spread to other areas of the body.
+It can often go undetected until is has spread to other areas of the body.
 Therefore it is important to know the symptoms and your risk factor.

 Who is at higher risk?